(Photo from FindAGrave, Mt. Pleasant Cemetery)

 1841-1922

-Lived most of her life in Newark.
-First chosen manager (charter manager) for the WBFM of RCA, Newark, as well as first Recording Secretary.
+Anna lived most of her life in Newark.
+She was the first chosen manager (charter manager) for the WBFM of RCA, Newark, as well as first Recording Secretary.

 Amy (Amanda) C. Duryee and Charlotte R Duryee